leonardo-anjos/json-handler/README.md

 validate and transformer json data

+problem: receiving a set of data in JSON format and removing all empty fields ('') or those containing the special character (#)

 - install node dependencies `yarn`
 - run application in development mode with nodemon `yarn start`
 - execute tests `yarn test`